cagric/simple-lambda-logger/README.md

-# SimpleLogger
+# SimpleLambdaLogger

-SimpleLogger is a structured and scope-based logging library for AWS Lambda C# functions that output a single JSON log message to the CloudWatch console after every lambda invocations.
-Logging frequency is configurable, it can write once for every `loggingRate` invocations parameter.
+SimpleLambdaLogger is scope-based and buffered logging library for AWS Lambda C# functions that output a single JSON log message to the CloudWatch console after every lambda invocations.
+Logging frequency is configurable, it can write once after every certain number of invocations.
 It is very easy to use and set up.
 It can be used even without configuration.

 ## Getting started

-* This is the simplest way to use SimpleLogger without any configuration.
-The scope has it's own log level and overrides the default log level which is `Information`:
+* This is the simplest way to use SimpleLambdaLogger without any configuration.
+The scope has it's own log level and overrides the default log level which is `Information`.
+The output contains `duration` field which shows execution time of each scope in miliseconds. `contextId` field can be used to track each scope by using AwsRequestId or any other correlation id value.

 ```csharp
 using SimpleLambdaLogger;